c2pa-org/softbinding-algorithm-list/README.md

 The C2PA Technical Working Group may approve and merge PRs in accordance with its prevailing processes for approving technical contributions to the C2PA specification.

-C2PA's Technical Working Group may also decide to remove malicious or non-conformant algorithms from the list of approved soft binding algorithms.
+C2PA's Technical Working Group may also decide to remove malicious or non-conformant entries from the list of approved soft binding algorithms.

 For an entry to be approved the following criteria are important:
 - The entry has to comply with the [schema](softbinding-algorithm-list-schema.json) and include all the mendatory fields.